best pain relief creams

 They’re similar, but they work a bit differently.

-For me, Biofreeze is great for targeting pain on site, while Blue Emu is better for relieving stiffness.
 Your best bet is to try them both and see which works better for you, or use a combination depending on how you’re feeling that day.

 5. Palma Christi Castor Oil